Compression with Privacy-Preserving Random Access: Proof of Proposition

+the linear system admits the solution (the uniform distribution), one might attempt to prove feasibility for perturbed marginals by invoking classical linear-inequality arguments, such as Farkas' lemma.
+In particular, one could try to show that a nonnegative solution persists when $\phi_U$ is perturbed by an amount of order $n\eta$.
+We briefly explored such approaches.
+However, because the matrix $A$ is so large, the characterization from Farkas' lemma is difficult to directly analyze and obvious simplifications produce overly restrictive sufficient conditions that do not accommodate the class of perturbations required in our construction.

-Instead, we adopt a constructive approach.
-Starting from the uniform distribution $P^0$, we first construct a perturbation yielding $P'$ whose bit marginals coincide with those of the target block marginals.
-In the second step, we further perturb $P'$ to obtain $P''$ that matches all bit-pair marginals.
-Finally, we perturb $P''$ to obtain $P^\star$, which matches all block marginals.
-This last step leverages the property $|\cI_i \cap \cI_j| \leq 2$, which ensures that, once the bit-pair marginals are matched, the block marginals can be adjusted independently.
-Fig.~\ref{fig:phi_existence_proof} illustrates the approach.
+Instead, we use a constructive approach.
+Starting from the uniform distribution $P^{(0)}$, we first perturb it to obtain a distribution $P^{(1)}$ whose bit marginals match those of the target block marginals.
+In the second step, we further perturb $P^{(1)}$ to obtain $P^{(2)}$, which matches all bit-pair marginals.
+Finally, we perturb $P^{(2)}$ to obtain $P^\star$, which matches the block marginals.
+The final step exploits the property $|\cI_i \cap \cI_j| \le 2$: once the bit-pair marginals are fixed, the block marginals can be adjusted independently.
+Fig.~\ref{fig:phi_existence_proof} illustrates the construction.